Our Verdict

 ViewSonic LX700-4K Wins

 Bottom Line: ViewSonic LX700-4K is the better choice.
-It offers superior 4000 ANSI lumens vs Valerion's 2500 ISO, crucial for brighter rooms, with similar 4K resolution and 4.
+It offers significantly higher brightness at 4000 ANSI lumens compared to the Valerion's 2500 ISO lumens, and comes at a considerably lower price of $1635.

 Key Differences